Serbian police seal off village to prevent far-right rally

 - Quakes, lava and gas: Hawaii residents flee volcanic threats VIEW

 Seselj remains free because he served his sentence while in custody during the trial.
+He is also a lawmaker in the Serbian parliament.

+The Liberal Youth Initiative for Human Rights group demanded Sunday that authorities strip Seselj of his parliamentary seat because of the war crimes conviction.
+The group insisted that “any delay or refusal (to do so) presents an illegal defense of Seselj” and his extremists policies.

+Serbian President Aleksandar Vucic was a former close ally of Seselj, but he now says Serbia should join the European Union and build regional cooperation.